 The Volume Scattering Function

-Sequoia offers 3 instruments for this application.
-The LISST-100X (superseded by -200X), LISST-Stokes, and LISST-VSF.
-Respectively, these are for small-angle VSF, small-angle depolarization, and full-angle VSF with depolarization.
-All measure beam attenuation.
+Sequoia offers two instruments for this application.
+The LISST-200X and LISST-VSF.
+Respectively, these are for small-angle VSF and full-angle VSF with depolarization.
+Both measure beam attenuation.

-The LISST-100X measures a weighted form of the VSF, covering the small forward range of angles, from 0.05 to 10° or 0.1 to 20°.
+The LISST-200X measures a weighted form of the VSF, covering the small forward range of angles, from 0.036 to 13.8° in water.
 No polarization information is available.
-The VSF measurements are offered at 32 log-spaced angles, i.e. successive angles increase by the factor 1.1809, beginning at the smallest values of 0.05 or 0.1 degree, depending on the model of instrument used, respectively C or B.
+The VSF measurements are offered at 32 log-spaced angles, i.e. successive angles increase by the factor 1.1809, beginning at the smallest values of 0.036°.

 All measurements are made at the 670 nm wavelength of the laser.
-Measurements have been found to agree to few percent with Mie theory (see e.g. Agrawal (2005) in our library).
+Measurements have been found to agree to within a few percent of Mie theory (see e.g. Agrawal (2005) in our library).
 Systems for the 532 nm green wavelength have been produced as custom units and remain available.

 Wide Angle VSF with Polarization, using the LISST-VSF